 (a) The applicant shall file with the Labor Commissioner a bond issued by a surety company duly authorized to do business in the State of California.
-The bond shall be on a form provided by the Labor Commissioner (DLSE 702, revised 5/2018), which is hereby incorporated by reference, issued by a surety company authorized to issue bonds in California which complies with the requirements of Business and Professions Code section 9998.1.5(b)(3).
+The bond shall be on a form provided by the Labor Commissioner (DLSE 702) issued by a surety company authorized to issue bonds in California which complies with the requirements of Business and Professions Code section 9998.1.5(b)(3).